 This 1909 map shows that Battercake Flats ironically was practically the back yard of two bastions of the ingroup power structure: the courthouse (C on map) and the county jail (J on map, replaced in 1918 by the Criminal Justice Building).
-The boundaries of the Flats was fluid over the years, but essentiall it was a wedge of land bounded by West Bluff Street and the Trinity River, stretching from the bluff behind the courthouse west past the confluence of the Clear and West forks of the river.
+The boundaries of the Flats was fluid over the years, but essentiall it was a wedge of land bounded by West Belknap Street and the Trinity River, stretching from the bluff behind the courthouse west past the confluence of the Clear and West forks of the river.
 Early in the twentieth century the city electric plant/waterworks (E) was located in the Flats near the confluence of the two forks.

 There were four streets in the Flats.
 Unpaved.
 The “main drag” was Franklin Street (blue dot), which began on the bluff at the north end of Houston Street and ran down the slope to the west, bridged the river, and became Courthouse Avenue (today’s White Settlement Road).

 The other three streets were Ford (green dot), Bridge (red dot), and Eddy (yellow dot).
 Near where Ford Street ended at the Trinity, in the days before bridges people used to . . . wait for it . . . ford the river there because it was shallow.

 And Bridge Street led to one of the first . . . wait for it . . . bridges over the river, a wire suspension bridge (W on map) built in 1892 and designed by . . . wait for it . . .
 Daniel M. Eddy.
 The Paddock Viaduct (P) would not be built until 1914, replacing an iron bridge at that location.